 Applications are typically created following the 3 tier architecture, which consists of a front-end tier(UI) a middle tier(business logic) and Data Tier(typically a SQL database).
-As applications grew, more often than not it was very convenient to bundle the entire applications as one big monolith and deploy them.
+Even though this design allows you to separate the applications in to three different components, as applications grow more often than not the middle tier becomes a one big monolith comprising of multiple services.

 This type of design posed particular challenges.

 Microservice architecture is the process of breaking down your application into a group of loosely coupled, independently deployable services.
-As this services are modular and independent of each other, you can take advantage of different frameworks which are best suited for a doing a particular task.
+Each of this services are responsible for certain functionality.
+So in our example of an ecommerce service the checkout and product catalog will be individual services.
+As these services are modular and independent of each other, you can take advantage of different frameworks which are best suited for doing a particular task.
 This also allows multiple teams to work together each following their own set of release cycle and technology stack.
 Breaking down applications into small chunks meant that it takes less time to do integration allowing teams to release newer versions of a module without depending on other teams.
 The individual services communicate with each other using simple API’s.

 Service Fabric is a fully managed application platform that allows you to deploy and manage microservices.
 Service Fabric clusters can be created either in Azure or on-premise or any other public cloud providers running Windows Server or Linux.
 You can also run Service Fabric in your local dev machine by using the Service Fabric SDK.